ChalmersGU-data-structure-courses/dsabook/src/markdown/04-sorting-divide-and-concquer/99c-quiz-empirical-comparison.md

 - [ ] Both have quadratic average case time

 ::: hints
-- Does Selection Sort use divide-and-conquer?
+- Does Selection sort use divide-and-conquer?
 No.
-- Can Selection Sort run in $O(n \log n)$ time?
+- Can Selection sort run in $O(n \log n)$ time?
 No.
 - How long does Quicksort need in the average case?
 - $O(n \log n)$
 :::